Helios-One-HAM/The-HeliosOne-Game/README.md

 ## The Multiple Schools of Thought

-There are "generallty" two schools of thought in our pursuit of life and in pursuing happiness.
+There are "generally" two schools of thought in our pursuit of life and in pursuing happiness.
 Selfishness or Selflessness?
 Why can't we have our cake AND eat it too?

 We need to stop limiting ourselves to this A or B type of thinking.
 That Dreamers dont know what they are talking about.
 And that Realists care too much about hanging on to what they know.

 To be free you have to be willing to accept both schools of thought simultaneously and by rejecting one school completely.
 You fail to see any of that school's value.
 So you only study under one school.
 This idea is making multiple schools of thought be fundimental in our decision making.
 It should be the meta-layer we teach kids.
 That they can choose how they think.
 And pick one school when it suits them and the other when it doesnt.
-Thats what we all do and label as "Hypocracy" and we stop moving forward as people.
+Thats what we all do and label as "Hypocracy" and we stopped moving forward as people.

 We need words and ways to talk about schools of thought in a better way.
 And to make them more socially acceptable to talk about.
 We all have aspects of milly and morgan within us. and we can see them in others in this game.
+So why don't you try to figure out find out whos a "TRUE" pirate in your eyes?

 This world is uncaring about us.
 The universe is a Morganer to Humanity.
 It doesnt care.
 But humanity itself at it's core is milly and morgan. it is not good or evil. but caring of others vs uncaring of others.
 That is not a good or evil concept. it is human.

-Do things that are selfish-selflessness or selfless-selfishness.
-It's certainly possible to come up with bad ideas.
+Is it possible to do things that are selfish-selflessness or selfless-selfishness?
+It's certainly easy to come up with bad ideas.
+But good ones are hard.
 But it's hard to say what'll happen unless we try.
 Let's seek to not claw others down as we seek not the top, but new ideas.

 There is a duality to every aspect.
 We must find a way to talk about this duality and have a space to study ideas themselves experimentally and freely.
 We already have it.
 Its the idea of the outernet.
 That we all make it up.
 Me and My Dog form an edge connection on the outernet.
 Anyone else who interacts with that dog can see a small refection of their own humanity in it. and in the dog's owner who loves and cares for it.